 Since June 2019, more than 10,000 people have been arrested for protest-related offences under the national security law.

 Betty Xzi, another volunteer of the Fight for Freedom group, moved from Hong Kong to New Malden last year.
 She said: “I was living in fear for myself and my daughter’s wellbeing.
 News was and is controlled by the government and we could not watch other channels or have dissenting perspectives.

 “The fear that my children will be brainwashed and manipulated drives me mad.
 I don’t want to see my own daughter being turned into a puppet.”

 She also witnessed daunting censorship in primary school teaching materials.
 She said: “Teaching materials of nearly all subjects have been revised to promote patriotism for China.
 Six-year-old students were forced to watch a video of the Nanjing Massacre showing Japanese soldiers shooting civilians and burying them alive.”

 Betty later joined the other protesters in their chant “Hong Kong is not China”.

-The Chinese authorities have used the law to target news outlets and journalists last year, forcing media outlets such as Apple Daily and Stand News to close their doors.
-Journalists and management teams, such as founder Jimmy Law were arrested and accused of colluding with foreign forces, and conspiracy to publish seditious publications.
+The Chinese authorities have used the law to target news outlets and journalists last year, forcing media outlets such as Apple Daily and Stand News to shut their doors.
+Journalists, management teams and media tycoons such as Jimmy Law were arrested and accused of colluding with foreign forces, and conspiracy to publish seditious publications.